Perpignan and the Procession de la Sanch

 When the march started, our first glimpse was of the distinctive cone-shaped hoods, which are intimidating to say the least, particularly that of the red-robed figure ‘le regidor’ at the front of the march who occasionally rings his bell to warn people of the procession’s approach.

-As the march passed through Perpignan’s gypsy neighbourhood, a few eggs were thrown at the parade from the windows a couple of storeys above.
-The police began whispering warnings to eachother into their microphones and listening intently through their earpieces, but did little except to watch out for any further missiles.
+As the march passed through Perpignan’s ‘gypsy neighbourhood’, a few eggs were thrown at the parade from the windows a couple of storeys above.
+The police began whispering warnings to each other into their microphones and listened intently through their earpieces, but did little about it, except to watch out for any further missiles.

-While some of Perpignan’s residents continued to go about their daily lives, many others gathered to watch, some even appearing bemused by the spectacle.
-A woman with a pram and child deliberately, and somewhat provocatively, crossed in front of the regidor just a metre in front of him.
+While some of Perpignan’s residents continued to go about their daily lives, oblivious to the procession, many others gathered to watch, some even appearing bemused by the spectacle.
+A woman with a pram and child deliberately, and somewhat provocatively, crossed in front of the regidor, just a metre ahead of him.
 Another, her arms laden with shopping bags, barged between the penitents.

-Outside a corner café the North African immigrants sat, as they always do, chatting, drinking coffee and smoking, barely taking a passing interest in the procession – all except one young man, wearing a navy and white striped shirt, who went right up to the penitents and accused them of being ‘evangelicals’.
+Outside a corner café the North African immigrants sat, chatting, drinking coffee, and smoking, barely showing an interest in the procession.
+Except for one young man, wearing a very French navy and white striped shirt, who went right up to the penitents and accused them of being ‘evangelicals’.